What are Employee Benefit Claims?

 Employees may bring ERISA and employee benefit claims based on: providing written or oral communications about employee benefits during any time of employment; in denying disability, medical, retirement or other benefit claims; and during termination, divorce, retirement, or disciplinary action.

-ERISA and Employee Benefits Understood
+Employee Benefits Understood

 ERISA and employee benefits claims are sometimes straightforward and sometimes not so easy to spot.
 On the easier side, if you are wrongfully denied covered disability, medical, retirement, or other benefits, you may be able to recover the cost of those denied claims.
 Additionally, without access to your employee benefit plan, its summary plan description (SPD), or other plan documents, you might not understand that not only have you been denied rightful benefits, but also the administrators and managers of your plan may be breaching the fiduciary duties of acting in your best interest and acting as a reasonable fiduciary should do under similar circumstances.
 Fiduciary status means that plan administrators and others are held to the highest standards of care known to law.
 Only a review of your plan documents by a trained and experienced employee benefit attorney can discover whether you have such claims.
 In such claims, the burden is on the employee or other covered person to prove that a benefit-related decision wrongfully denied them an employee benefit or that there was a breach of a fiduciary duty of loyalty or care owed to them.